MiguelR90/DataIncubator/README.md

 # DataIncubator
-Above is the R script that generates the code requested.
+Above is the R script that generates the plots requested in Question 3.